lukebrandonfarrell/voltra/CONTRIBUTING.md

   npm run clean:plugin # Removes plugin/build and tsbuildinfo
   ```

-## How VoltraUI is vendored locally
+## How Voltra is vendored locally

-To avoid relying on a remote Swift Package, we vendor the VoltraUI Swift sources directly in this repository under `ios-files/VoltraUI-main/` (copied from GitHub).
+To avoid relying on a remote Swift Package, we vendor the Voltra Swift sources directly in this repository under `ios-files/Voltra-main/` (copied from GitHub).

 The plugin copies these sources into the widget extension target during prebuild:

-1. Copies `ios-files/VoltraUIWidget.swift`, `VoltraUIWidgetBundle.swift`, and `Assets.xcassets/`.
+1. Copies `ios-files/VoltraWidget.swift`, `VoltraWidgetBundle.swift`, and `Assets.xcassets/`.
-2. Copies the entire directory `ios-files/VoltraUI-main/Sources/VoltraUI/` into the extension target as `VoltraUI/`.
+2. Copies the entire directory `ios-files/Voltra-main/Sources/Voltra/` into the extension target as `Voltra/`.
-3. Adds all `.swift` files under `VoltraUI/` to the PBX Sources build phase.
+3. Adds all `.swift` files under `Voltra/` to the PBX Sources build phase.
-4. The widget code in `VoltraUIWidget.swift` references `VoltraUI` types unconditionally and compiles them from the vendored sources (no `import VoltraUI` or SPM required).
+4. The widget code in `VoltraWidget.swift` references `Voltra` types unconditionally and compiles them from the vendored sources (no `import Voltra` or SPM required).

 This is implemented in `plugin/src/lib/getWidgetFiles.ts`.